GoldNeptuno07/HuellaVial/README.md

 #### TODO
-- Write the name of the project in the title of the "impact-matrix" view.
+- Operations defined during project creation can't be removed.
-    url: impact-matrix/<str:project_name>
+- Check "on_delete" value in the models, since we can't remove data from the "dashboard_projects" table.